-2. The Bonds constitute valid and binding general obligations of the City, and are secured by a covenant by the City to levy ad valorem taxes upon all property subject to taxation by the City, which taxes are unlimited as to rate or amount (except for certain personal property which is taxable at limited rates), for the payment of the principal of the Bonds and the interest thereon.
+1. The Bonds constitute the valid and binding obligations of the City.

+2. The Board of Supervisors has the power and is obligated to levy property taxes without limitation as to rate or amount upon all property within the City's boundaries subject to taxation by the City (except for certain personal property which is taxable at limited rates) for payment of the Bonds and interest thereon.